Tasks vs Services

 Section titled “What you can’t do”- A task with

 restart = "always".
-Rejected at startup — use[services.<name>]instead. - A service with
+Rejected at startup — that’s what[services.<name>]is for. - A service with

 cron.
-Not a field on services; they already run continuously. - The same name on both sides.
-Names share one namespace; the loader rejects duplicates with a clear error.
+Services don’t have that field; they’re already running nonstop. - The same name on both sides.
+Tasks and services share one namespace, and the loader rejects duplicates with a clear error.